Dog Poisoning: How It Happens, Symptoms, and What to Do

 Visit the clinic right away.

-If you think your dog has eaten something toxic, then act quickly.
-Follow these crucial tips:
+If you think your dog has eaten something toxic, act quickly.
+Follow these crucial steps:

 1. Remove the Toxin